csells/assets_codegen/README.md

-This program will generate base64-encoded data to provide a primitive way to embed resources into pure Dart code, which doesn't have asset support like Flutter.
+This program will generate base64-encoded data to provide a primitive way to embed resources into pure Dart code.
+This is to work around the fact that Dart doesn't have asset support like Flutter does.

 # Usage
 ```sh